 skip to main content

-Victims of three-vehicle collision in Co Meath named locally
+Two victims of Meath crash named locally

 Gardaí are continuing to investigate the circumstances of the collision at Gormanston in Co Meath yesterday.

-The collision involving three vehicles, a Bus Éireann bus, a lorry and a car, happened on the R132 at around 6.30am.
+The collision involving three vehicles - a Bus Éireann bus, a lorry and a car - happened on the R132 at around 6.30am.

-The two men who died in the collision have been named locally as lorry driver Wesley O'Reilly from Skerries in Co Dublin, who was aged in his 40s, and bus driver Paul Conway from Tallanstown in Co Louth, who was aged in his 50s.
+Tributes have been paid to Wesley O'Reilly, from Skerries in Co Dublin, who was aged in his 40s and to Paul Conway, from Tallanstown in Co Louth, who was aged in his 50s.

 The president of the Irish Road Haulage Association has expressed his "deepest sorrow at the tragic loss of two commercial drivers".